latex3/babel/README.md

 ### Summary of Latest changes
 ```
 3.56   2021-03-23??
-       * Key 'space' in \babelprehyphenation.
+       * Two new keys in \babelprehyphenation.
+         - 'space', in em units.
+         - 'spacefactor', based on the current word separation.
        * Multiple 'insert's allowed.
        * Fixes:
          - 'insert' and 'data' didn't always set/get the expected node.